LZ497/chatbot/README.md

 # Chatbot

-We have implemented three basic functions in this chatbot, including text, image and vocie.
-Textbot and Imagebot are deployed with Flask.
+We implemented the chatbot's three main functions: text, image, and voice.
+Deploy Textbot and Imagebot using Flask.
 Audiobot is based on NVIDIA Omniverse.

 ## Deployment

 **Text Version**
-As we have installed Flask, we create app.py file to generate routes for our web application, take input from html form and return response after processing chatbot.
+As we have installed Flask, we create [app.py](app.py) file to generate routes for our web application, take input from HTML form and return response after processing chatbot.

-We add two features, text and image, in chatbot.py file, and optimize index.html to perform different actions based on different input conditions.
+We add two features, text and image, in [chatbot.py](chatbot.py) file, and optimize [index.html](templates/index.html) to perform different actions based on different input conditions.

-The most important thing is that Flask load the generated image saved under the static folder.
+The most important thing is that Flask loads the generated image saved under the [static](static/) folder.

-With all settled, we need to just run the flask app using ``` python app.py ```.
+With all settled, we need to run the flask app using ``` python app.py ```.

 If everything goes right, go to – ``` http://localhost:5000/ ``` and enjoy chatbot.